 GFCI is the abbreviated term for Ground Fault Circuit Interrupter.
-GFCI outlets are commonly referred to as the outlets with the little test and reset buttons on them - are required in areas of the home where the risk of electrical shock is prevalent, including bathrooms and kitchens.
+These outlets - which are commonly referred to as the outlets with the little test and reset buttons on them - are required in areas of the home where the risk of electrical shock is prevalent, including bathrooms and kitchens.

-GFCI outlets first became a code requirement in 1971 and since then, accidental death by electrocution has been cut in half even though electrical usage has more than doubled.
-Because of their ability to save lives, GFCI requirements have expanded to include your bathroom, kitchen, garage, outdoors, crawl spaces, unfinished areas of your home and anywhere within 6’ of water.
+These outlets first became a code requirement in 1971, and since then, accidental death by electrocution has been cut in half even though electrical usage has more than doubled.
+Because of their ability to save lives, GFCI requirements have expanded to include your bathroom, kitchen, garage, outdoors, crawl spaces, unfinished areas of your home, and anywhere within 6 feet of water.

-Manufactures recommend that you test your GFCI outlets monthly.
-To test a GFCI outlet simply push the test button on the outlet, listen for a clicking noise and then push the reset button.
-Testing is important because not all GFCI outlets function properly.
-Many are wired incorrectly, or they could be broken or jammed.
+To ensure these outlets work correctly, you should test them at least once a month.
+Simply push the test button on the outlet, listen for a clicking noise, and then push the reset button.
+Testing is important because not all units function properly.
+Some may be wired incorrectly, or they could be broken or jammed.
 If the test fails, call Edison Electric, Inc. to have an electrician inspect the outlet.